The 5 Most Implausible Old-School Rap Songs

 Back in the saddle, lookin' for a little affection

 I took a shot as a contestant on The Love Connection

 The audience voted, and you know they picked a winner

 I took my date to the Hilton for Medina and some dinner

-Tone, undaunted and unable to find rest in his home due to the mass of humping dogs that are presumably still in his living room, decides to try his luck on a popular game show from the 80s called The Love Connection.
+Tone, undaunted and unable to find rest in his home due to the mass of humping dogs that are presumably still in his living room, decides to try his luck on a popular game show from the '80s called The Love Connection.
 This is where we have a problem.
-We've seen, recorded and memorized every episode of that show, and we don't recall Tone Loc ever being on it.
-However, he claims that he not only appeared but won.
+We've seen, recorded, and memorized every episode of that show, and we don't recall Tone Loc ever being on it.
+However, he claims that he not only participated, but also won.

 We would also suggest that this guy win every major music award.

 She had a few drinks, I'm thinkin' soon what I'll be getting

 Instead she started talkin' 'bout plans for our wedding

 So here Tone claims that even though he had a date that was guaranteed by contract, he still used the rape drug.
 But instead of the girl having sex with him, she wanted to get married, as the chemical has the remarkable ability to not only lower a woman's inhibitions and increase her sex drive, but to also create the kind of illusions of compatibility and long-term attraction that would induce her to propose marriage after a few hours.